davidtchiu/davidtchiu.github.io/teaching/cs161/hwk3.fraction/index.md

 fraction to invert itself to become $$d/c$$.
 Then you need to ask it for its numerator $$d$$ and denominator $$c$$ and multiply them with $$a$$ and $$b$$, respectively.

-For this assignment, you'll build a class that deals with fractions.
+For this assignment, you'll build a class that deals with fractions as individual "objects."

 #### Student Outcomes